ambyshframber/wobsite_v3/site/index.md

 i don't quite have blog generation support set up yet, but i'm working on it. i recommend viewing this site on a pc browser (it's usable on mobile, but it's not pretty)

+the source code of this site is available [here](https://github.com/ambyshframber/wobsite_v3)

 my music is available on [bandcamp](https://caliphate.bandcamp.com/releases) and [soundcloud](https://soundcloud.com/caliphate00). please buy it x